3 Ways Generative AI Will Help Marketers Connect With Customers

 3 min read

+The most common use case for generative AI in ecommerce?
+Writing product descriptions.
+This is especially beneficial for businesses with large catalogs or technical, complex products.
 Although AI-powered product recommendations have been part of the online shopping experience for a long time, generative AI adds even more nuance and makes the entire process feel more bespoke.
 Generative AI allows better targeting and more refined personalization, helping you create relevant experiences faster and with more context.
+AI even allows you to create dynamic product descriptions tailored to each customer’s unique preferences and pain points.

-The best AI platforms let you get highly relevant personalization at the individual customer level without having to create a separate model for each customer.
+The best AI platforms offer highly relevant personalization at the individual level without having to create a separate model for each customer.
 Even better?
 By incorporating user feedback, AI-based recommendations and personalization become smarter over time, leading to increased conversions and higher customer satisfaction.

-Whether you’re a merchandiser, marketer, or ecommerce manager, generative AI in ecommerce can help you save time.
-Retailers can automate routine tasks and increase sales with GPT-powered product descriptions, smart promotions, and more.
+Whether you’re a merchandiser, marketer, designer, or developer, generative AI can help you save time.
+In fact, commerce professionals using AI estimate it saves them an average of 6.4 hours per week.
+Businesses can automate routine tasks and increase sales with GPT-powered product descriptions, smart promotions, and more.
 Time-intensive tasks that once required manual configuration, like creating new promotions, can be automated at scale.
 And generative coding can help teams innovate faster.

 Expedited shipping.
 Self-service order tracking.
 Easy returns.
 With ecommerce technology, these services have become table stakes.
-Now, generative AI will bring a new wave of optimization to inventory management.
+Now, generative AI will bring a new wave of optimization to inventory and order management.

 Fraud detection is a critical part of ecommerce, but scammer tactics are always evolving and increasing in sophistication.
 In fact, the average organization loses 5% of its annual revenue to fraud each year.